essif-lab/framework/docs/tev2/toip-terminology-toolbox.md

 Titles of term entries may want to link to the original resource from which it was derived.
 Choice bars (e.g. `[ A B C D ....
 Z ]` may need to be inserted here and there).
 Meta-data (group tags, the scopetag of the scope where it was defined, contributors, versions, dates, etc.) may need to be included.
-There must be some license notifcation.
+There must be some license notification.
 :::
 ## Reference Resolution Tool (TRRT) {#trrt}